Rahul-Raval-2912/2FA/README.markdown

 ## License

-MIT License.
-See LICENSE file.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---